My husband and I signed up for tango classes.

 Open up your chest, don’t look down towards your toes, look towards your partner.

-In short, stay as if you’ve just swallowed a huge stick and a vicious dog has bitten your butt.
+Just stay as if you’ve just swallowed a huge stick and a vicious dog has bitten your butt.

 The man begins to walk forward, while the woman walks back.
 The man, however, must try not to walk too much between the woman’s feet because she’ll look as if she’s got a tractor tire between her legs and that’s not tango at all!